 The FDA gave the COVID-19 vaccine what’s called Emergency Use Authorization (EUA).
 With millions of Coronavirus cases in the United States alone, EUA was granted to distribute the vaccine as quickly as possible.

 EUA does not mean that safety was compromised or that the vaccine somehow skipped deep analysis and testing.
 It simply means that this vaccine was prioritized above all others and that multiple steps worked in parallel together.
 It was a collaborative, all-in effort by the FDA to address this public health crisis and keep our communities safe.

 Like many other vaccines, trial participants noted mild to moderate symptoms — like soreness at the injection site or feeling slightly lethargic.
-The COVID-19 vaccine is an mRNA vaccine, which means it does not contain the virus.
+The COVID-19 vaccines do not contain the virus.
 You cannot become infected with Coronavirus as a result of receiving the vaccine.

 Both the Pfizer and Moderna COVID-19 vaccines are over 90% effective.
 For reference, the FDA set a bar that the vaccine must be at least 50% effective to be considered for authorization.
 Both versions are far surpassing that.
 For further perspective, annual flu vaccines are 40-60% effective, whereas the two doses of the measles vaccine are 97% effective.

 The second dose should be scheduled 21 days after the first shot for the Pfizer vaccine, and 28 days after for Moderna.
 You should try to get your second shot as close to the recommended three-week or one-month interval as possible — it’s most likely you scheduled it at the end of your first appointment.